Problem one: You’re in debt because of applying a car loan (a luxury car).

 Here’s the problem: You created the problem.

 It starts from our root desire to impress others and boost our social status.
-We love to hoard unnecessary materials though we can’t afford.
+We love to hoard unnecessary materials.
 As a result, we chase more money to pay back — losing more energy and time we could have spent for more important matters.

 And the worst part?
 We sacrifice our health to solve the issue, only to find out we’re creating more problems.